ezbik/scripts/pxme/README.md

 # PXME

 It is a script to redirect all traffic of an app via a proxy.

 It supports TCP and UDP.

-It is compatible with http://gost.run
+It is compatible with https://gost.run proxies.

 ## Prerequisites

 - `unbound` binary ( with its daemon stopped )
 - `firejail` (  with `network yes` in `/etc/firejail/firejail.config` )
-- `gost` ( saved as `/usr/local/bin/gost3` binary  from gost.run )
+- `gost` ( saved as `/usr/local/bin/gost3` binary  from https://gost.run )

 ## Usage: